kernelkit/infix/board/common/README.txt

 About
 -----

-Infix is a free, Linux based, immutable Network Operating System (NOS) built on Buildroot, and sysrepo.
+Infix is a free, Linux-based, immutable operating system built around Buildroot, and sysrepo.
 A powerful mix that ease porting to different platforms, simplify long-term maintenance, and provide easy management using NETCONF, RESTCONF, or the built-in command line interface (CLI) from a console or SSH login.